An antibody test is a blood test to check if you’ve either:

 How an antibody test works

-An antibody test checks for antibodies in your blood.
+The test checks for antibodies in your blood.

 Your body makes antibodies when you get an infection.
 They help fight the infection.